Pediatric liver transplant

 If your child has a living donor who can donate a partial liver, the wait will be shorter.
 A living donor donates part of their liver, which grows to full size in both the child and the donor.
 Learn more about organ donation.

-What to expect during a Pediatric Liver Transplant
+What to expect during a pediatric liver transplant

 When a liver becomes available for your child, we’ll call you to come to the hospital.
 You usually have about six to eight hours’ notice.
 If you live far away, we create a transportation plan ahead of time.